CBIIT/NCI-DOE-Collab-Pilot3-Pathology-Reports-Hierarchical-Self-Attention-Network/README.md

 ## Multi Task-Convolutional Neural Networks (MT-CNN)

-##### Author: Biomedical Sciences, Engineering, and Computing (BSEC) Group; Computer Sciences and Engineering Division; Oak Ridge National Laboratory

 ### Description
 MT-CNN is a CNN for natural language processing (NLP) and information extraction from free-form texts.
-BSEC group designed the model for information extraction from cancer pathology reports. &#x1F534;_**(Questions: The name "Multi Task-Convolutional Neural Networks" is plural but "MT-CNN" is treated as singular in this paragraph.
+The Biomedical Sciences, Engineering, and Computing (BSEC) group designed the model for information extraction from cancer pathology reports. &#x1F534;_**(Questions: The name "Multi Task-Convolutional Neural Networks" is plural but "MT-CNN" is treated as singular in this paragraph.
 Which is correct?
 Also, since MT-CNN is a type of CNN, should it be "Multitasking Convolutional Neural Networks"?)**_

 ### User Community
 Data scientists interested in classifying free form texts (such as pathology reports, clinical trials, abstracts, and so on).